-Marriage would seem wonderfully endearing to the single individual who has never married, and probably to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is fairly a hard perform at occasions.
+Marriage seems wonderfully endearing to the single individual who has never married, and possibly to the divorced individual who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is quite a tough operate at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is the two a excellent and a poor point.
+We carry so much of ourselves into our marriages – which is both a good and a undesirable thing.

-We deliver in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not commit also considerably income, not seek to handle us, that they will want to spend time with us.
-We also deliver in expectations of what our partners must carry to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We deliver in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not devote also a lot cash, not seek to management us, that they will want to commit time with us.
+We also carry in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become aware due to our encroaching annoyance.